By Frank Rotering | August 24, 2015

 In the months leading up to the UN climate change conference in Paris this December there will likely be increasing chatter about emission targets - the percentage decrease in greenhouse gas (GHG) emissions that must be achieved by a specified date.
 The most ambitious of these may well appear to be serious attempts to address the crisis of global warming.
-For example, the Union of Concerned Scientists (UCS) says that, "... the world’s industrialized nations will have to reduce their emissions an average of 70 to 80 percent below 2000 levels by 2050."
+For example, the Union of Concerned Scientists (UCS) has said that the world’s industrialized nations must reduce their emissions an average of 70 to 80 percent below 2000 levels by 2050.
+[REMOVE THIS FOOTNOTE REFERENCE]

 Although such targets sound plausible, they are based on faulty thinking and highly restrictive assumptions.
 The underlying purpose of emission targets is not to solve an existential problem, but to prevent the consideration of measures that, while absolutely necessary, would disrupt the prevailing order of power and privilege.
 Emission targets must be quickly exposed, repudiated, and replaced by the approach outlined at the end of this post.

 There are two well-known reasons to question the validity of emission targets: scientific uncertainty and political interference.
 In recent years the uncertainty has been underscored to the point of embarrassment.
 Some reports indicate that Antarctic ice is melting a full century ahead of early IPCC predictions.
 There is currently a huge "blob" of water in the North Pacific that is 1 - 4º C warmer than normal.
 This blob is implicated in the intense droughts currently afflicting western North America, and no-one is really sure why it's there.
 Given such shocking and unanticipated events, it seems little more than an act of faith to propose emission targets for the decades ahead.